tristanlatr/WPWatcher/README.md

   1. Save script on server system
   2. Configure script in the config file
   4. Configure cron to run WPWatcher frequently
+  5. Configure email alerting to administrators if script fails.

     $ python3 ./wpwatcher.py
     # or
     $ python3 ./wpwatcher.py --conf ~/configs/wpwatcher.conf

 Return `4` status code if one or more WPScan command failed.
+Return `3` status code if unable to send one or more email report.
 Return `-1` status code if fatal error.

 ## Compatibility